Last updated: March 20, 2020

 More than 600,000 comments were received on this proposed rule, and consequently it has not yet been finalized.
 However, the EPA has recently issued a “supplemental proposed rule” to “clarify” issues in their so-called transparency proposal.
 The supplemental rule has a very short 30-day public comment period even though it significantly expands the scope, and doesn’t address the most problematic aspects of the original proposed rule.

 The Union of Concerned Scientists is calling on scientists and technical experts nationwide continue to speak out and submit public comments on the new supplemental proposed rule on transparency, drawing on their expertise and detailing how the supplemental rule, in combination with the original proposed rule, would impact the use of specific research.
+Be aware that EPA is stating that it will only consider new comments on the content of the Supplemental Proposed Rule, not on the original proposed rule.

 Submitting a comment can be an effective way to participate in the policymaking process, evaluate proposals, and ultimately shape final policies.
 Agencies look for information relevant to the proposed policy—from local impacts to technical knowledge—and are required to respond to substantive comments about a proposed policy’s impacts, questions, and concerns.
 (More on the process at Public Comment Project and in this public comment 101 video.)
-As we wait for the EPA to release the supplemental, use this guide to get ready to write— once it’s released, we will update this guide with any new information to help your comment drafting.

 How to submit: